 - Pay close attention to your personal security at all times and monitor the media for information about possible new safety or security risks.

-- We advise you to reconsider your need to travel to the Nairobi suburbs of Eastleigh, Kasirani, Kibera and Mathare, due to violent incidents and high crime levels.
+- We advise you to reconsider your need to travel to the Nairobi suburbs of Eastleigh, Kasarani, Kibera and Mathare, due to violent incidents and high crime levels.

 - We strongly advise you not to travel to the border regions with Ethiopia, South Sudan and Somalia because of the extremely dangerous security situation.
 Along the border with Somalia, this area includes all of Mandera and Garissa Districts, Wajir and east of Wajir and the area north of Pate Island in Lamu District.
 Cross border violence occurs, including attacks by armed groups, kidnapping, armed banditry, and violent tribal and clan disputes.

-- We advise you not to travel to Isiolo and Moyale in Eastern district nor to travel along the A2 Highway connecting these two towns due to sporadic clashes that have caused a number of deaths and injuries.
+- We advise you not to travel to Isiolo and Moyale in Eastern district and along the A2 Highway connecting these two towns due to sporadic clashes that have caused a number of deaths and injuries.
 See under Safety and Security: Civil unrest/political tension for more information.

 - Be a smart traveller.
 Before heading overseas: